THE QUADRANTID METEOR SHOWERS FROM WIMBERLEY

 View larger. | In 2014, as the Quadrantids were flying, those at far northern latitudes were seeing auroras.
 Tommy Eliassen Photography captured this photo on January 3, 2014.
 Thank you, Tommy!
 Visit Tommy Eliassen Photo

-What are the peak dates for the Quadrantid shower in 2015?
-Different sources give different dates and precise times for meteor shower peaks.
-We are relying on the Observer’s Handbook 2015 and the International Meteor Organization (IMO) to help us out.
-Both of these sources give the date of peak on January 4, and the time at 2:00 Universal Time.
+What are the peak dates for the Quadrantid shower in 2017?
+Peak dates for the Quadrantid shower in 2017 Different sources give different dates and precise times for meteor shower peaks.
+In 2017, various sources – such as the International Meteor Organization and the Society for Popular Astronomy in the U.K. – give the peak as January 3 at 14:00 UTC.

 Unlike most meteor showers, however, you have to hope that the narrow peak of Quadrantid shower happens at or near the same hour that the radiant point resides highest in your sky.
 Here’s that peak time again, according to the International Meteor Organization: January 4 at 2:00 Universal Time.
 Click here to translate Universal Time to your time zone.